The Fall of the House of Usher: In film and television

 La Chute de la maison Usher is a 1928 silent French horror film directed by Jean Epstein starring Marguerite Gance, Jean Debucourt, and Charles Lamy.

 A second silent film version, also released in 1928, was directed by James Sibley Watson and Melville Webber.

 A devout fan of the works of Poe, American director Curtis Harrington tackled the story in his first and last films.
 Casting himself in dual roles as Roderick and Madeline Usher in both versions, Harrington shot his original 10-minute silent short on 8mm in 1942, and he shot a new 36 minute version simply titled Usher on 35mm in 2000 which he intended to utilize in a longer Poe anthology film that never came to fruition.
 Both versions were included on the 2013 DVD/Blu-ray release Curtis Harrington: The Short Film Collection.

+The December 5, 1949, episode of Lights Out was an adaptation of The Fall of the House of Usher starring Helmut Dantine, Pamela Conroy, and Stephen Courtleigh.

 In 1950, a British film version of The Fall of the House of Usher was produced starring Gwen Watford, Kay Tendeter and Irving Steen.

 In 1956, NBC Matinee Theater on US television broadcast The Fall of the House of Usher starring Marshall Thompson and Tom Tryon for episode 197.

 In the Roger Corman film from 1960, released in the United States as House of Usher, Vincent Price starred as Roderick Usher, Myrna Fahey as Madeline and Mark Damon as Philip Winthrop, Madeline's fiancé.
 The film was Corman's first in a series of eight films inspired by the works of Edgar Allan Poe.

 A television adaptation was produced by ATV for the ITV network in 1966 for the horror anthology series Mystery and Imagination.
 Episode 3 in 1966 was The Fall of the House of Usher.